initialcommit-com/git-dummy/README.md

 `--name`: The name of the dummy Git repo, defaults to "dummy".
 `--commits`: The number of commits to populate in the dummy Git repo, defaults to 5.
 `--branches`: The number of branches to generate in the dummy Git repo, defaults to 1.
 `--diverge-at`: The commit number at which branches diverge from `main`.
+`--merge`: A comma separated list of branch postfix ids to merge back into `main`.
 `--git-dir`: The path at which to store the dummy Git repo, defaults to current directory.

 ## Command examples